I hate, detest, despise and loathe SATs. Strong words I know.

 With the amount of time spent on SATs obviously something has to give.
 And guess what that is?
 Art, drama, construction, design and technology.
 History, geography, science and RE are all rushed.
 Our Y2 children spend so much time on phonics (because yes they will be assessed) that the class teacher does not have enough time to read them a story!

-Our special children who may flourish in the creative subjects are given fewer opportunities to shine.
+Our children with ADHD who may flourish in the creative subjects are given fewer opportunities to shine.

 #4 Emotional health suffers